EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 Perform this task on WIN1.

 1. Open **Microsoft Edge**.
-1. Navigate to the URL you copied to the clipboard in the previous task.
+1. In Microsoft Edge, navigate to <https://\<your tenant\>.sharepoint.com/teams/Project1Drive>
 1. Sign in as **LynneR@\<your tenant\>.onmicrosoft.com**.

     You should see a warning message at the top of the page telling you that this site is read-only at the administrator's request.
 Verify that you cannot add or change any content.

 [figure 1]:/images/Lab-Site-administration-Exercise-1.png
+[figure 2]:/images/Lab-Site-administration-Exercise-3.png
+[figure 3]:/images/Lab-Site-administration-Exercise-5.png